alexandrera/Automation/README.md

 # Automation
-Project to automate a webpage you want.
+Project to automate webpages.

-This project have solutions to automate simple actions by the user.
+This project have solutions to automate end-to-end tests in order to save time when you want to run a Regression test and Populate the database with User Inputs.